Kiminjo/Technology-forecasting-using-GNN/README.md

 I will upload my paper ASAP.

-Please check [this](https://github.com/Kiminjo/Technology-forecasting-using-GNN/files/7453594/2021._.pdf) if you want to know, how to make co-contribution network and how to extract promising network in network.
+Please check [this](https://github.com/Kiminjo/Technology-forecasting-using-GNN/files/7453594/2021._.pdf) if you want to know, how to make co-contribution network and how to extract promising technologies from network.

 I will upload presentation file about link prediction.
 <br></br>